 - Abdominal cramps.

 - Abnormal electrolytes like low potassium, low sodium, low magnesium and low chloride.
+These can cause seizures.

 Which bowel cleansing agents should be avoided by people with kidney disease?